-Canada vs. US taxes: full comparison for 2025
+Canada vs. US taxes: Full comparison for 2026 for expats and cross-border workers

 US taxes vs. taxes in Canada?
 There’s a lot to unpack.
 Income tax rates, payroll deductions, and tax incentives all play a role.
-If you’re an expat, cross-border worker, or business owner, understanding these differences is essential.
+For expats, cross-border workers, and business owners, understanding these differences is essential.

 Both countries use progressive tax systems – the more you earn, the more you pay.
 But beyond that, their tax structures and benefits vary widely.
 In this article, we’ll break down Canada’s tax system and compare it with the US tax system.